 And the teaching that follows this statement is better understood as the interpretation or insrtuction of how to fulfill "the Law and the prophets".
 Some see in repetition of Jesus' words "blessed are those" are more exactly as "happy are those".
 Then this is His formula of happiness and fullness in life.
 8 times He pronounces these words according to Matthew's record.

-There is a slight topographical discrepancy in description of the location of the sermon in the sources.
-Matthew claims Jesus went up the hill and
+There is a slight topographical discrepancy in description of the location of the sermon in Matthew and Luke's descriptions.

 Prof. Bargil Pixner says:

-"Matthew refers to Capernaum, Korazin and Bethsaida as the cities "in which most of His miracles had been performed."
+"Matthew refers to Capernaum, Chorasin and Bethsaida as the cities "in which most of His miracles had been performed."
 (Mt.11:20)